18F/handbook/_pages/policies/responding-to-public-disclosure-vulnerabilities.md

 title: Public disclosures of vulnerabilities
 ---

 When someone in the public alerts you to a potential vulnerability in our systems, you need to act quickly.
-There are three steps in this process:
+There are four steps in this process:

 ## 1. Triage the vulnerability